ibm-cloud-docs/hpvs-cli-plugin/hpvs_cli.md

 <dt>`-i IMAGE-TAG`</dt>
 <dd>The image tag for the BYOI server image.
 Required if you're using your own image.</dd>
 <dt>`-e ENV-CONFIG`</dt>
-<dd>Specify environment variables when using a self-provided image.
+<dd>Specify environment variables when you use a self-provided image.
 They need to be specified in your registration definition first.
 You can set one or more environment variables as key value pairs by using the `-e` flag, for example, `-ibmcloud hpvs instance-update CRN -i latest -e k1=v1 -e k2='v2 v3'`.
-Environment variable `names` can have a maximum length of 64 characters and can be numbers, chars and underscore.
+Environment variable `names` can have a maximum length of 64 characters and can be numbers, chars, and underscore.
 Environment variable `values` can have a maximum length of 4096.</dd>
 <dt>`--force`</dt>
 <dd>Forces the update of the {{site.data.keyword.hpvs}} instance without prompting for confirmation.</dd>
 </dl>